 Two sample preparation labs are available at CCMR, one in Duffield Hall (231) and one in Clark Hall (D21E).
 Both labs can be used to:

-In Duffield Hall, users can also prepare tissues and/or more complex biological samples via high pressure freezing, freeze substitution, sample embedding, and microtomy.
+In Duffield Hall, users can also prepare tissues and/or more complex biological samples via sample embedding in resins, and microtomy.

 Glow discharge/plasma cleaning devices are also available at the Duffield and Clark Hall labs.
 They’re used to provide a uniform polar surface to apply samples onto.
 Grid storage boxes are provided, however, for cryo experiments, users must bring their own grids and cryo boxes or storage devices (consult with managers for vendor information).
-Limited space is available for cryo sample storage at the moment, thus users are encouraged to store samples in their own labs.
+Limited space is available for temporary cryo sample storage, thus users are encouraged to store samples in their own labs.

 For cryo samples, users should obtain pre-coated grids from either Quantifoil or Protochips.